MISC Berhad: History

 Malaysia International Shipping Corporation was founded in 1968 by Robert Kuok on request of the Malaysian government.
 Kuok, who had no experience in the business, sought the help of the Hong Kong-Chinese shipping magnate, Frank Tsao.
 For his help with establishing the business, Tsao was conferred the title of Tan Sri by the King of Malaysia.

-The company's first two ships were provided by Japan, given to the Malaysian Chinese Association (MCA) as compensation for its massacre of Chinese Malaysians during World War II.
-The company initially had capital of 10 million ringgit, with the Kuok brothers holding 20%, Tsao 15%, and the MCA and other Chinese-Malaysian groups holding 20 to 30%.
-Ismail Abdul Rahman served as the company's first chairman until Kuok took over in 1969, serving until the 1980s.
-Eddie Shih and Tony Goh ran the day-to-day business, and the company quickly prospered after it started business in 1969.

-Under pressure from Prime Minister Abdul Razak Hussein, MISC soon enlarged its capital base from the original 100 to 140, with the extra 40 issued to the Malaysian government, which became the largest shareholder.
-The company went public in 1987.

 Business speciality

 MISC is a specialist in Energy Transportation.
 The company HQ is located at Menara Dayabumi in Kuala Lumpur, Malaysia.
 With 29 LNG carriers, it is currently one of the world's leading operator of LNG fleet.
 Through its wholly owned subsidiary AET, MISC is one of the leading global tanker operators and a market leader in lightering operations for US Gulf ship-to-ship transfers.

 MISC also freights vegetable oil and chemical products, with major trading routes that include South East Asia, the Far East, Middle East, Europe, the Indian Subcontinent and the Americas.

 The company has also ventured into offshore business, offering customers a full scope of offshore floating facility services – from design to operations.
 Through Malaysia Marine and Heavy Engineering Sdn Bhd (MMHE), MISC provides marine repair, marine conversion, engineering and construction for a wide spectrum of oil & gas production facilities.

 On 24 November 2011, MISC announced its exit from the liner business (container shipping).
 In its announcement through the local Bursa Malaysia stock exchange, MISC explained that the radical change in the operating dynamics of the liner industry which is driven by high operating cost and rapid changes in global trade patterns is challenging the validity of today's operating models.
-The company's decision was also hastened by the present difficult operating conditions which have seen the liner business suffering a total financial loss of US$789 million over the past three years, impacting the overall financial performance of MISC.